Improwised/kb.repairrabbit.github.io/content/invoice/How to create a new invoice for new customer.md

 Click “New”
 ![How to create a new invoice for new customers?](/images/invoice/how_to_generate_an_invoice_for_new_customer/clcik_new.png)

-Add the necessary details about a customer
+Fill in necessary details about a customer.
 ![How to create a new invoice for new customers?](/images/invoice/how_to_generate_an_invoice_for_new_customer/add_required_details_and_add.png)

 Click “Add”, it will display an empty invoice